 As the founder of the WNY Young Writers’ Studio, I sustained a thriving learning community in western New York for ten years.
 Our studio was a makerspace for writers and a welcoming place for teacher leaders, adult writers from all walks of life, and education researchers who were eager to improve their practice.
 Those who wrote with us continue to use their words to make a difference in their schools, their communities, and their workplaces.

-Every experience I create will be unique to the organization I’m serving.
-Our studios will pop up inside of the spaces they create for this work as well.
+Every experience I create is unique to the organization I serve.
 Some organizations have established makerspaces.
 Others have classrooms, libraries, or community rooms that I’ve been invited to transform temporarily, and I am more than happy to.

 Are you eager to start your own writing studio, evolve an already established makerspace, or host a pop-up session?
 Contact me.
 I’d love to help you.
 The poster below explains how.